-The Company declared a 2021 fully franked final dividend of 6 cents per share, bringing the total dividends declared for the 2021 financial year to 10 cents per share.
-This represented a dividend yield of 8.1% based on the 30 June 2021 closing share price.
+The Company declared a fully franked 2021 final dividend of 4 cents per share, bringing the total dividends declared for the 2021 financial year to 7 cents per share (2020: 6 cents per share).
+The dividend yield for the year was 4.6% based on the 30 June 2021 closing share price.

-The Board aims to deliver a consistent stream of fully franked dividends to shareholders over time, through its policy of dividend smoothing, subject to future earnings, cash flows, franking credits and accounting profits.
+The Board aims to deliver a consistent stream of fully franked dividends to shareholders over time through its policy of dividend smoothing, subject to future earnings, cash flows, franking credits and accounting profits.
 The ability to pay future fully franked dividends will continue to depend on the Company's ability to generate realised profits and pay tax.

-To the extent that any profits are not distributed as dividends, the Board may set aside some or all of the Company's undistributed profits to a separate dividend profit reserve to facilitate the payment of future fully franked dividends, subject to the balance of the franking account.
+To the extent that any profits are not distributed as dividends, the Board may set aside some or all of the Company's undistributed profits to a separate dividend profit reserve, to facilitate the payment of future fully franked dividends, subject to the balance of the franking account.
 The ability to manage the level of fully franked dividend payments over time is a key strength of the listed investment company structure.
 The Company's Dividend Reinvestment Plan ("DRP") provides shareholders with the option to receive some or all of their future dividends as ordinary shares in the Company instead of cash.
-Under the DRP, the DRP issue price will be the volume-weighted average share price of the Company's shares sold on the ASX over the five business days subsequent to the date on which the Company's shares cease to trade cum-dividend.
-No discount will be applied to the DRP issue price.
+Under the DRP, the DRP issue price for the new PMC shares allotted will be the volume-weighted average price of the Company's shares traded on the ASX over the five business days subsequent to the date on which the Company shares cease to trade cum-dividend.
+No DRP discount will apply to this dividend.